Another chapter that is full of happenings.

 It’s Normal to want Normal

-At the end of our conversation about Chapter 14, my oldest son offered this thought.
-He explained that he really loved his adopted family.
-However, he really would like to be back in his biological home.
-He knows that there are good reasons for him being in his adoptive family, but he wishes that the issues were not there.
+At the end of our conversation about Chapter 14, one child offered this thought explaining that they really loved their adopted family.
+However, this child really would like to be back in their biological home but knows that there are good reasons for being in the adoptive family, but they wish that the issues were not there.
 All the kids agreed with him.
 It’s normal to want to live with the family you were born into.
-However, he is still glad for the family he has now.
+However, this child is still glad for the family they have now.

 Now It’s Your Turn:

 - What would be the scariest thing about owning a dragon for you?

 - Is there a chore that you don’t like to do?
 Why do you have to do it?